 - Achieve a minimum cumulative GPA of 2.00, with no grade lower than a 2.0 in any course. - Complete a minimum of 60 quarter credit hours comprised of core classes. - Meet their financial obligations.
-Students who fail to meet these obligations may have their certificate, diploma or degree withheld.

 Fremont University does not require a cumulative final test or examination for the completion of this program.